fpeaudecerf/marine_snow_model/README.md

 Access this Binder by clicking the blue badge above or at the following URL:
 https://mybinder.org/v2/gh/fpeaudecerf/marine_snow_model/HEAD

-There, you can select "New" &rarr "Terminal" and execute the scripts from there.
+There, you can select "New" -> "Terminal" and execute the scripts from there.